-Boasting every kind of lodging imaginable, from luxury resort hotels to hostels for backpackers, every kind of restaurant, a humming non-stop nightlife, and easy access through direct and reasonably cheap flights from the US, Canada, and Europe, Cancun has grown into a firm favorite with all kinds of travelers, with half of them being return visits.
-The key to a great Spring Break in Cancun is planning ahead.
-If you want the best prices on flights, hotels, and package deals earlier is always better.
-In slower months that might not matter so much, but Cancun fills up at Spring Break and last-minute booking is not going to do you any favors.
+Boasting every lodging imaginable, from luxury resort hotels to hostels for backpackers, every kind of restaurant, a humming non-stop nightlife, and easy access through direct and reasonably cheap flights from the US, Canada, and Europe, Cancun has grown into a firm favorite with all kinds of travelers, with half of them being return visits.
+The key to a great Spring Break in Cancun is planning.
+Earlier is always better if you want the best prices on flights, hotels, and package deals.
+In slower months, that might not matter so much, but Cancun fills up at Spring Break, and last-minute booking is not going to do you any favors.

 Put it this way – what’s the better idea, booking a hotel in New Orleans during Mardi Gras six months ahead or six days ahead?
 To get the best deals, book an all-inclusive package deal online; it might seem a big number when it comes up, but you know what you are going to pay, and it includes everything except your personal expenses (cover and booze, I imagine).

 If you do it all separately, it will end up costing $200 or $300 more.
 It’s easy to get cash at ATMs in Mexico, but try not to spend it all on bar tabs, there are some great tours and activities in Cancun and on the Riviera Maya, and since you’ve come this far, it’s worth checking out at least some of them.
 They include snorkeling, scuba diving, parasailing, Mayan ruins, jungle tours with zip lining and rappel, eco-theme parks, dolphin swims, all manner of cruises including pirate, booze, nature, and culinary, glass-bottom submarines, ATVs, horseback riding, wave runners, underwater cave diving, golf, bar crawls and club-hopping.